AnubisLMS/Anubis/.github/CONTRIBUTING.md

 Please make sure that your changes are clearly described in the description of the PR.
 This will help the maintainers understand and speed up the review and merging process.

-Please make sure your PR title starts with a all caps descriptive suffix from above.
+Please make sure your PR title starts with an all caps descriptive suffix from above.

 ## Developer's Certificate of Origin 1.1